estruyf/vscode-front-matter/README.md

 > If you see something missing in your article creation flow, please feel free to reach out.

+**Version 2**

+In version two we released the new redesigned sidebar panel with improved SEO support.

 <h2 id="table-of-contents">Table of Contents</h2>

 <details open="open">